wishabi/flipp-shopper-sdk-ios-binary/README.md

 - ``publisherName`` - A string that uniquely identifies the client app.
 Use values provided by Flipp
 - ``userId`` - A unique string anonymously identifying the current user that is used for frequency cap and improving content relevancy.
 For example, the userId can be a hashed ADID/IDFA, hashed email, internal app or account ID.
 Do not send PII in plain text or hardcode a static userID
 - ``contentCode`` - (optional) A string that can be used to invoke different campaign content for testing purposes
-- ``options`` - (optional) An array of loader options that can be used to customize how the ad renders.
+- ``options`` - (optional) A Set of loader options that can be used to customize how the ad renders.
 Currently, the available options are:
     - ``.startCompact``: Renders a flyer with a smaller height of 600px
     - ``.dwellExpand``: Enables auto-expansion of the flyer if the user keeps the ad on screen for more than 3 seconds